muppin/mastering-DevOps/Terraform/Commands.md

 **nohup sudo python3 app.py > output.log 2>&1 &** - In background

-**protocol is set to "-1," which often means all protocols** **To create elastic IP and associate with EC2 Instance** - resource "aws_instance" "example" {
+**protocol is set to "-1," which often means all protocols**

+**To create elastic IP and associate with EC2 Instance** - create eip and eip_association

+resource "aws_instance" "example" {
-  # Your existing EC2 instance configuration goes here...
+  ### Your existing EC2 instance configuration goes here...
 }

 resource "aws_eip" "example_eip" {
   instance = aws_instance.example.id # Associate with the specific instance
-  # Optionally specify VPC and other settings for the EIP
+  ### Optionally specify VPC and other settings for the EIP
 }

 resource "aws_eip_association" "example_eip_assoc" {